 For several years, the United States remained neutral.
 In 1917, the United States entered on the side of the Allies.

 ...it must be a peace without victory...
 Victory would mean peace forced upon the loser, a victor's terms imposed upon the vanquished.
-It would be accepted in humiliation, under duress, at an intolerable sacrifice, and would leave a sting, a resentment, a bitter memory upon which terms of peace would rest, not permanently, but only as upon quicksand" (firstworldwar.com).
+It would be accepted in humiliation, under duress, at an intolerable sacrifice.
+It would leave a sting, a resentment, a bitter memory upon which terms of peace would rest, not permanently, but only as upon quicksand."

-- Did Congress and the rest of the world follow Wilson's suggestion of 'peace without victory' "?
+- Did Congress and the rest of the world follow Wilson's suggestion of peace without victory?

 The leaders of France, Britain, Italy, and the United States met at the Paris Peace Conference.
 The decisions made there helped create the treaty that officially ended WWI, known as the Treaty of Versailles.

-- Do you see any parts that had potential to cause future problems for the nations involved?
+- Do you see any parts that had the potential to cause future problems for the nations involved?